ivan4th/hoseproxy/README.md

         apiserver URL (default "http://127.0.0.1:8080/") -nparallel int
-        number of goroutines to launch (default 1) -nservices int
+        number of goroutines to launch (default 1)
+  -ns string
+        namespace of the source service (default "default") -nservices int
-        max number of services to create in each goroutine (default 10) -nsteps int
+        maximum number of services to create in each goroutine (default 10) -nsteps int
         maximum number of steps to take in each goroutine (default 20) -prefix string